 Regaining weight after a diet feels like a gut punch while giving birth.
 Okay, it’s not that dramatic but it is demoralizing and feels incredibly unfair.

 You struggled, sacrificed, and met your dieting goals only to regain all of the weight back plus another ten pounds to really rub it in.
-Why?
+Why do you regain weight after a diet?

 Perception Of “Fixing” Body Fat